Phil takes a closer look at the incredible costumes of the Star Wars Universe

 Being a Star Wars fan for the better part of thirty years, the idea of having the opportunity to be in the very same room as the original costumes worn by the likes of Mark Hamill, Carrie Fisher and the legendary Harrison Ford was a dream come true.

-Neither myself or my FOTF colleague Roy knew what to expect as we navigated the entrance, we had all seen the early televised press exposures of the event which revealed very little of the actual content contained within which only served to accentuate our anticipation.
-As we neared the threshold of the main amphitheatre, the events hostess prepared us for a mind blowing experience, one that was designed to humble even the most hardened of Star Wars fans and as we turned the corner into the chamber, our jaws hit the floor in astonishment.
+Neither I or my FOTF colleague Roy knew what to expect as we navigated the entrance, we had all seen the early televised press exposures of the event which revealed very little of the actual content contained within which only served to accentuate our anticipation.
+As we neared the threshold of the main amphitheatre, the hostess of the event prepared us for a mind-blowing experience, one that was designed to humble even the most hardened of Star Wars fans and as we turned the corner into the chamber, our jaws hit the floor in astonishment.

 Taking pride of place within the gloriously transparent glass case located inside the very centre of the main hall was the striking and iconic mask of the A New Hope Cantina alien Ponda Baba, better known to the vintage fans as Walrus Man.
 The unmistakable character mask, that had been displayed in meticulous glory was illuminated by the focussed lighting within the case that highlighted the incredible detail of the intricately stitched hair.
 The lifeless and dark eye sockets stared blankly into our soul, giving us the feeling of a truly out of this world encounter.